About

 Armadale FDV Hub funded to deliver in partnership with HOPE community services

-Our Vision
+Vision

 The social challenges faced by Aboriginal communities are complex and interwoven.
 We understand the significant inter-generational trauma that Aboriginal people have experienced arising from colonial history and adverse policies that have eroded their cultural identity, spirituality, kinship, knowledge, practices and cultural connections.
 Many Aboriginal Australians continue to be traumatised by racism, incarceration, identity issues, exploitation and abuse.

-The effects of trauma experienced by many Aboriginal people impact on their social and emotional wellbeing (SEWB) in areas such as their health, relationships, education, lifestyle, finances, livelihood, involvement with the justice system and identity.
+The effects of trauma experienced by many Aboriginal people impact on their social and emotional well-being (SEWB) in areas such as their health, relationships, education, lifestyle, finances, livelihood, involvement with the justice system and identity.
 Aboriginal concepts of SEWB also highlight the importance of country, language, culture, spirituality and ancestors.

 Yorgum provides all Aboriginal people and their families autonomous, community-based healing, counselling, support and advocacy services that are culturally secure, trauma-informed and work within an Aboriginal Family Worldview.